 (2 Lec, 1 3-hr Lab) Application of plant tissue culture for plant scientists; study of the growth and development of plant tissues in culture as influenced by chemical and environmental factors, and the regeneration of plants following plant transformation by biolistics and other molecular approaches.
 Pre: 420 or consent.
 Recommended: BOT 410.
 DB

-(3 Lec, 1 3-hr Lab) Principles and mechanisms governing the availability of plant nutrients in soil and nutrient management for enhanced plant productivity and maintenance for environmental and soil quality.
+(3 Lec, 1 3-hr Lab) Biological, chemical, and physical processes governing the cycling of nutrients in agroecosystems, crop and livestock production, and the effects on surrounding unmanaged ecosystems.
 Pre: 304 and CHEM 161, or consent.
 DB

-(2 Lec, 1 3-hr Lab) Unique aspects of plant genetics and applications to crop improvement, with emphasis on breeding plants in Hawai’i.
+(2 Lec, 1 3-hr Lab) Unique aspects of plant genetics and applications to crop improvement, with emphasis on breeding plants in Hawai’i to reduce production inputs, are resilient and sustainable and reduce insect and plant disease impacts.
 Pre: BIOL 375 (or concurrent) or consent.
 DB

-(2 Lec, 1 3-hr Lab) Bio-physical processes in the soil-plant-atmosphere continuum that influence crop growth and development.
+(2 Lec, 1 3-hr Lab) Bio-physical processes in the soil-plant-atmosphere continuum that influence crop growth and development and impact sustainability.
 Methods to estimate the impact of soil and climate on crop performance.
 Use of crop models to simulate effects of planting date, plant spacing and density, fertilizer rate, rainfall or irrigation, and daily weather on crop yield and farm income.
 Pre: 304 and either PHYS 151 or PHYS 170, or consent.
 DB

 Basic soil-water-plant relationships, irrigation water requirements, irrigation efficiencies, different methods of irrigation, planning, design and management of an irrigation system, fertigation and impact of irrigation on soil and water quality.
 Pre: NREM 203 (or equivalent) and NREM/TPSS 304 (or equivalent), or consent.
 (Alt. years) (Cross-listed as NREM 463)